 West Cornwall Bridge

-3. Just as Ithiel Town created a new type of bridge in the 1800s, we have other new types of bridges today.
-Students will form two groups to construct two types of bridges, a truss bridge, much like the West Cornwall Bridge, and a suspension bridge.
+3. Students will form two groups to construct two types of bridges: a truss bridge, much like the West Cornwall Bridge, and a suspension bridge.
 Substantial planning and resources will be necessary to complete this worthwhile class activity using the link below:

 Building a truss bridge vs suspension bridge

 4. Once the bridges are built, students can answer the following analytical questions:

 a.
 Which bridge do you think is stronger?
 Why?

 c.
 Which could be built cheaper?
 Why?

 d Which could allow for more traffic underneath?
 Why?

 5. Exit slip: The most important difference between a truss and suspension bridge is ____________________________

 The West Cornwall Covered Bridge is listed on the National Register of Historic Places, National Park Service, U.S. Dept. of the Interior.